MicrosoftDocs/Devices-docs/surface-hub/accessibility-surface-hub.md

 ---
-title: Adjust ease of use settings on Surface Hub
+title: Adjust Ease of Access settings on Surface Hub
 description: Users can adjust ease of use and accessibility settings for Microsoft Surface Hub. ms.assetid: 1D44723B-1162-4DF6-99A2-8A3F24443442 ms.reviewer: .